ArjunCodess/men2-predictor/README.md

 In India, genetic testing for MEN2 costs INR 20,000 (~$225 USD), putting life-saving diagnosis out of reach for most families.
 This research asks: *can machine learning on routine blood biomarkers (calcitonin, CEA) and clinical features predict MTC risk without expensive genetic sequencing?*

 MEN2 Predictor now aggregates **149 confirmed RET carriers from 10 peer-reviewed studies (14 variants)** into a reproducible pipeline.
-On the real clinical data alone, **Logistic Regression and XGBoost achieve 100% sensitivity**, with XGBoost delivering the strongest zero-miss balance at **83.33% accuracy**.
-The expanded case-control workflow reaches **96.19% accuracy with LightGBM**, while logistic regression preserves the highest expanded-dataset recall at **98.04%**.
+On the real clinical data alone, **XGBoost achieves 100% sensitivity** with the strongest zero-miss balance at **83.33% accuracy**.
+The expanded case-control workflow reaches **96.19% accuracy with LightGBM**.

 ## Table of Contents
 - [Awards & Recognition](#awards--recognition)